-Most went away with very fond memories of this special land and having learnt something new about sustainable living, reducing their carbon footprint or growing food without the use of chemicals.
+They went away with very fond memories of this special land, having learnt something new about sustainable living, reducing their carbon footprint or growing food without the use of chemicals.
 We, in turn, have learnt from them and always seek to improve what we do here.

 Meet some of the Members

 Nick Ward - I have always had a passion for nature & the great outdoors .
 After completing a biology degree I was lucky enough to find work in conservation, followed by roles in local food, community & gardening.
 I briefly lived on a community farm in Glastonbury & witnessed my daughter thrive there.
 After a visit to friends in Pembrokeshire I fell in love with the area & was also very aware that communal living was a great way to reduce our footprint on our precious planet.
 Brithdir Mawr was therefore the obvious choice.
 My family & I moved here three years ago and I still feel wonder at the beauty of my surroundings.

 Drew - I trained as a zoologist originally and have had a lifelong interest in taxonomy (that's not taxidermy!) and animal behaviour.
 I am a primary school teacher.
 I have had nearly 20 years experience of community living and was attracted to Brithdir 5 years ago due to their no nonsense approach to trying to live sustainably.